 Are English Mastiffs Aggressive?

-Mastiffs can come across as aggressive particularly when they are in the process of protecting the home or family members they are associated with they are not generally aggressive by nature.
+Mastiffs can come across as aggressive particularly when they are in the process of protecting the home or family members they are associated with they are not generally aggressive and are good natured.

 All the English Mastiff owners would vouch for the fact that they are undoubtedly one of the best companion canines amongst the countless dog breeds that can be found in the world.